Welcome to Thomas & Agathe’s !

 It’s a less adventurous look, but much more fresh and modern.
 It’s also easier to “re-adjust” between too masculine and too feminine, since the palette is neutral and everything lies in the accessories.
 Remove a few pompoms and add more geometric shapes like the rug, and you’d get a perfectly neutral space.Agathe was still torn, now she loves both choices even more, so I decided to try a hybrid : Moody Boho.

-I took her favorite aspects of each version : the dark tones of the first version to avoid a too “banal” look, and her love of pompoms and plant hangers of a bohemian at heart !
+I took her favorite aspects of each version : the dark tones of the first version to avoid a too “basic” look, and her love of pompoms and plant hangers for her bohemian heart !
 We also seized the opportunity to add her dream rug, unfortunately too expensive at the moment …

 The project is still on going, but while I keep tweaking it, don’t hesitate to tell me what you think !